 Translated by Edith Grossman

-Irrevent and hopeful, Solitude & Company recounts the life of a boy from the provinces who decided to become a writer.
-This is the story of how he did it, how little Gabito became Gabriel García Márquez, and of how Gabriel García Márquez survived his own self-creation.
+Irreverent and hopeful, Solitude & Company recounts the life of a boy from the provinces who decided to become a writer.
+Journalist Silvana Paternostro brings together the story of how little Gabito became Gabriel García Márquez, and of how Gabriel García Márquez survived his own self-creation.

 The book is divided into two parts.
 In the first, BC, before Cien años de soledad (One Hundred Years of Solitude), his siblings speak and those who were friends before García Márquez became the universally loved Latin American icon.
 Those who knew him when he still didn't have a proper English tailor nor an English biographer, and didn't accompany presidents.
 It gathers together the voices around the boy from the provinces, the sisters and brothers, the childhood friends, the drinking buddies and penniless fellow students.